Donibrazil/To_do_List/README.md

 <script src="lib/to-do-list.jsx" type="text/babel"></script>
 ```

 The `type="text/babel"` tells Babel to process our JavaScript.
-So, we should be all good to write JSX 💪 You may notice that we're importing our scripts slightly differently in this challenge from all the others, because this setup isn't compatible with import maps at the moment.
+So, we should be all good to write JSX 💪this setup isn't compatible with import maps at the moment.
 But don't worry - it won't affect the code you'll end up writing.

 _[Note: This means that Babel converts our JSX into JS **inside** of the user's browser.
 This is inefficient because ideally we would convert everything in advance.
 In other words, this "lightweight" setup is perfect for the purposes of this challenge, but a real production app would require some more setup.](https://babeljs.io/docs/babel-standalone#when-not-to-use-babelstandalone)_